steveloughran/formality/styleguide/styleguide.md

 Hadoop supports insecure clusters and secure "Kerberized" clusters.
 The latter uses Kerberos to authenticate services as well as users.
 This means it is **critical** that Hadoop code works in secure environments.

+As a developer, that means you need to understand (a) how to set up a secure Hadoop cluster and (b) how to write code that works in a secure Hadoop cluster.

 Set up a machine/VM as a Kerberos Domain Controller (KDC) and use this to create the keytabs needed for Hadoop run in in secure mode.